lupyuen/lupyuen.github.io/src/purescript.md

 It's 2024...
 Surely there's a better way to grok the log?
 Stack trace / mm log / elf loader

+Concat "🎵 I never promised you a rose garden"

 TODO

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.